100% Whole Wheat Pizza Base is a healthy and easy recipe that uses regular wheat flour (Atta) to make Pizza dough.

 Doubts Related To Pizza

 Today I make Pizza very often but frankly speaking, this was not the case with me until a few years back.
 Though I could bake loaves of bread, garlic bread, buns etc but the pizza was raising doubts.
 Doubts as to whether to bake the base first or to bake base with sauce or with everything, etc, etc. Somehow I was not comfortable making pizzas at home.
 Also, the results were not great so pizzas took a back seat.
 Sometimes, the problem is not as big as we project it in our thoughts.
 Probably, this was the case with me also.

 But, as usual, with practice and reading, I have overcome this aspect and now, we have pizza in our dinner at least once a week, that too, of whole wheat flour.

 I have tried to clear each and every aspect of pizza making.

-- Direct Bake: As far as pizza base is concerned, once the dough is ready then straight away roll the dough, put sauce, veggies and cheese and then bake for 15 to 20 minutes at 180 degrees C in OTG or 200 degrees C in microwave convection.
-For thin-crust pizza, it is better to make directly, that is roll out, spread toppings and bake.
+- Direct Bake: As far as the pizza base is concerned, once the dough is ready then straight away roll the dough, put sauce, veggies, and cheese and then bake for 15 to 20 minutes at 180 degrees C in OTG or 200 degrees C in the microwave convection.
+For thin-crust pizza, it is better to make directly, that is roll out, spread toppings, and bake.

-- Or, you can make the base in advance and keep in refrigerator till use.
+- Or, you can make the base in advance and keep it in the refrigerator till use.
 To make the base, roll out, bake at 180 degrees C for 5 to 7 minutes.
-Let it cool on wire rack.
+Let it cool on a wire rack.
 Pack in ziplock bags and put in the refrigerator.
 Use within a day or two.

 You can make it on the baking tray or pizza stone or pizza pan.